yuxiang660/leetcode/README.md

 Every leetcode problem is illustrated by one *.md* file.
 The structure of every *.md* file is:

 >## Promblem
->Simple description of the algorithm problems.
+>Simple description of the leetcode problems.
 >## Difficulty
 >Simple: ✳<br>
 >Medium: ✳✳<br>